HRLA41-BECHAMPIONS/searchBar/README.md

 **Latest Changes**

   I switched the setup over to be dependent on npm rather than on yarn.
-This had the advantage of making the whole project closer of the rest of the BeChampions' repos but actually broke the start scripts.
-I'm still trying to figure out the webpack config for this thing.
+This had the advantage of making the whole project closer of the rest of the BeChampions' repos.